Frequently asked questions

 Where can I access the Inventory section?

-Open the file you wish to work in.
+Open the file you want to work in.

-Navigate to the Inventory or Accounting section in the left-hand menu.
+Select Inventory or Accounting from the left-hand menu.

-The exact label may vary depending on the file type (for example, Estate Accounting or Trust Accounting).
+The label may vary by file type — for example, Estate Accounting or Trust Accounting.

 How do I add an asset to the inventory?